awsdocs/iam-user-guide/doc_source/id_roles_create_for-service.md

 ## Service Role Permissions<a name="id_roles_create_service-permissions"></a>

-You must configure permissions to allow an IAM entity \(such as a user, group, or role\) to create or edit a service role\.
+You must configure permissions to allow an IAM entity \(user or role\) to create or edit a service role\.

 **Note**
 The ARN for a service\-linked role includes a service principal, which is indicated in the policies below as `SERVICE-NAME.amazonaws.com`\.
 Do not try to guess the service principal, because it is case sensitive and the format can vary across AWS services\.
 To view the service principal for a service, see its service\-linked role documentation\.